Fin Tutuola: Work

-After Munch retires from SVU, Tutuola is partnered with Detective Amanda Rollins (Kelli Giddish), who had transferred to Manhattan SVU from a precinct in her native Atlanta, Georgia.
+After Munch retires from SVU, Fin is partnered with Detective Amanda Rollins (Kelli Giddish), who had transferred to Manhattan SVU from a precinct in her native Atlanta, Georgia.
 They have a good working relationship, but it is tested when Rollins' gambling addiction begins to interfere with her work.
 When Rollins loses thousands of dollars at an underground casino, Tutuola gives her some money and tells her to get help, and he is the first to defend her when she becomes a suspect in a corruption case involving the casino.
 When he learns that she had been cooperating in a sting operation, he is hurt that she didn't tell him, and loses some respect for her.
 They repair their relationship, however, after she reveals that she had been raped years earlier in Atlanta by her then-superior officer, Deputy Chief Charles Patton (Harry Hamlin), who has a long history of sexually abusing the female detectives in his squad.
-Along with Benson and ADA Rafael Barba (Raúl Esparza), Tutuola helps her bring Patton to justice for raping his latest victim, Detective Reese Taymor (Dreama Walker).
+Along with Benson and ADA Rafael Barba (Raúl Esparza), Fin helps her bring Patton to justice for raping his latest victim, Detective Reese Taymor (Dreama Walker).

-In "Making A Rapist", DNA evidence exonerates Sean Roberts (Henry Thomas), a man Tutuola had arrested for rape in 2000.
+In "Making a Rapist", DNA evidence exonerates Sean Roberts (Henry Thomas), a man Fin had arrested for rape in 2000.
 When the evidence of the rape and murder of the victim's daughter points to Roberts, Barba accuses Tutuola of framing Roberts as revenge for tarnishing his arrest record.
 Roberts is later convicted after he confesses in court.

-In the season 19 premiere "Gone Fishin'", Tutuola recruits some men from Cuba to kidnap fugitive serial rapist Byron Marks (Will Chase) and bring him to New York.
-Marks' attorney and Cuba's U.N. permanent mission representative accuse Tutuola of kidnapping Marks and violating extradition laws.
-When Benson demands an explanation, Tutuola says that he had encountered Marks by chance while vacationing in Cuba, a lie Benson chooses to accept.
+In the season 19 premiere "Gone Fishin'", Fin recruits some men from Cuba to kidnap fugitive serial rapist Byron Marks (Will Chase) and bring him to New York.
+Marks' attorney and Cuba's U.N. permanent mission representative accuse Fin of kidnapping Marks and violating extradition laws.
+When Benson, now a Lieutenant and SVU's commanding officer, demands an explanation, Fin says that he had encountered Marks by chance while vacationing in Cuba, a lie Benson chooses to accept.
 At the end of the episode, Marks is found guilty of rape and goes to prison.

-In a deleted scene from "Net Worth", it is revealed that Tutuola passed his sergeant's exam and became an NYPD Sergeant alongside Benson, who is now a Captain.
+In a deleted scene from the season 18 episode "Net Worth", it is revealed that Fin passed his sergeant's exam and became an NYPD Sergeant.
 In "Real Fake News", he and Benson discuss him passing the exam, but he says he is waiting to be appointed.
-In "Mama", he receives his sergeant's orders to go to the 21st precinct, but manages to get transferred back to SVU.
+In "Mama", he receives his sergeant's orders to go to the 21st precinct, but he manages to get transferred back to SVU.

-In "Sightless in a Savage Land", Tutuola becomes engaged to Sergeant Phoebe Baker (Jennifer Esposito), his former partner from Narcotics.
+In "Sightless in a Savage Land", Fin becomes engaged to Sergeant Phoebe Baker (Jennifer Esposito), his former partner from Narcotics.
 In "Wolves in Sheep's Clothing", however, they call off the wedding after deciding at the last minute that they like their relationship the way it is.